Pradnya-Valsangkar/essentials-assistant-covid19/README.md

 To set up and launch the server application:

+1. Go to the `essentials-assistant-covid19/server-app/CovidServer` directory of the cloned repo.
-1. Go to the `essentials-assistant-covid19/server-app` directory of the cloned repo.
+1. Go to the `essentials-assistant-covid19/server-app/SocketServer` directory of the cloned repo.
 1. From a terminal:
+    1. Go to the `essentials-assistant-covid19/server-app/SocketServer` directory of the cloned repo.
+    1. Install the dependencies: `npm install`.
-    1. Go to the `essentials-assistant-covid19/server-app` directory of the cloned repo.
+    1. Go to the `essentials-assistant-covid19/server-app/CovidServer` directory of the cloned repo.
     1. Install the dependencies: `npm install`.
     1. Launch the server application locally or deploy to IBM Cloud:
         - To run locally: